Suman Kalyanpur: Similarity of voice with Lata Mangeshkar

 Suman Kalyanpur's voice was very similar to the singer, Lata Mangeshkar.
 Many of her songs are indistinguishable from Lata's style, because she sang with a quality comparable to Lata.
 Kalyanpur was very uncomfortable regarding the similarity between her voice and Lata's.
 She had once answered "I was quite influenced by her.
 In my college days, I used to sing her songs.
 Meri aawaaz nazuk aur patli thi (My voice was delicate and thin).
 What could I do?
 Also when Radio Ceylon relayed the songs, the names were never announced.
 Even the records sometimes gave the wrong name.
 Maybe that caused more confusion."

-In the era of 1950s and 1960s, the period was referred as the golden era of Hindi film music where the time when female playback singing was dominated by singers like Shamshad Begum and Lata Mangeshkar.
+Kalyanpur later commented on the resemblance between their voices, saying, "Perhaps we had gone together to God asking for something, and each of us received half of it.
+Maybe that's why our voices sound alike—and she arrived first."

-During the similar period, Lata had refused to sing with Rafi over royalty issues and those songs were recorded by Kalyanpur with Rafi.
-She sang over 140 duets with Rafi in this period.
+During the period when Lata Mangeshkar and Mohammed Rafi stopped recording together over royalty issues, Kalyanpur recorded a large number of duets with Rafi.
+She sang more duets with him during this period than either before or after the Lata–Rafi dispute.
+She sang approximately 141 duets with Rafi in total.

+According to Lata Mangeshkar's younger sister, singer Usha Mangeshkar, Usha and Suman Kalyanpur were close friends.
+Usha recalled that she brought Suman to her home and that their first Hindi film songs were recorded for Mangu (1954).
+She stated, "Suman was my friend (Suman to meri saheli thi), and I brought her home (Main usko ghar leke aai thi).
+The first Hindi movie song I sang was for Mangu (1954), which was a duet with Suman and was also her first Hindi movie song."